What Zelenskyy’s military revamp means for ‘winning’ in Ukraine

 Training and equipment needed

 Kyiv’s previous plan for winning centered on reclaiming the occupied territories “bite by bite,” Colonel Cancian explains.
-The Ukrainian Army fought back Russian invaders in Kyiv and then in Kharkiv by the spring of 2022.
+The Ukrainian army fought back Russian invaders in Kyiv and then in Kharkiv by the spring of 2022.
 By the following October, it had pushed the Russians out of Kherson.

 “When the counteroffensive began last year, many people expected something like that – that is, that the Ukrainians would take another bite out of the occupied territories,” he says.
 “Maybe they’d get to the Sea of Azov, maybe they’d get halfway there.
 But they would take a bite out, then rebuild, then take another bite – and just keep going until they reoccupied their country.”

-Instead they have become tangled up in massive Russian defensive zones laden with mines.
+Instead, they have become tangled up in massive Russian defensive zones laden with mines.

 Without enough de-mining equipment and vehicles, Ukrainian forces have sometimes had to resort to going out with ropes and grappling hooks that troops pull across fields.
 A plan for a renewed offensive, analysts say, could focus on better training and more equipment for crossing those fields.

-At the same time, Ukraine is struggling to execute what’s known in military parlance as “combined arms maneuvers.”
+At the same time, Ukraine is struggling to execute what’s known in military parlance as combined arms maneuvers.
 This involves coordinating on the battlefield between, say, infantry and artillery forces in a way that defending against one makes the adversary vulnerable to the other.
 It’s a tall order: Only the United States’ most experienced allies do it really well, analysts say.

 Keeping pace